-The Critical Care Unit (CCU) at Bartlett Regional Hospital is a nine-bed specialty unit.
+The Critical Care Unit (CCU) at Bartlett Regional Hospital is a 9-bed specialty unit.
 We are committed to delivering excellent medical and nursing care.
 The nursing staff has expert training in the particular problems of critical care patients and in operating the specialized monitoring equipment available in the unit.

-Bartlett partners with Providence Alaska Medical Center through our electronic intensive care unit (eICU) to provide additional around the clock monitoring for critically Ill patients.
+Bartlett partners with Providence Alaska Medical Center through our electronic intensive care unit (eICU) to provide additional around-the-clock monitoring for critically ill patients.

 - Visits should allow rest times for the patient.

 - We request that no more than 2 visitors be at the patient's bedside at one time.

 - Children must be supervised by an adult while visiting loved ones in the CCU.

 Waiting Areas and Visitor Accommodations

 The waiting room for the families and friends of the CCU patients is located directly outside of the Critical Care Unit.
 The waiting area is furnished with comfortable sofas and chairs, a phone, television, microwave and refrigerator for your comfort.
 A wide variety of teaching materials are also available in the waiting room.

 A quiet room is located inside the Critical Care Unit for visitors who need more privacy or need to have private conversations with the patient's physician or other caregivers.
 The quiet room has comfortable chairs and a phone for your comfort.